 Rear view of the Baldaxette II.
 Note the two eyepieces and how far apart they are, the right one (top one in picture) for the rangefinder, the left (bottom) one for the viewfinder.

 The 1951 Balda Baldinette was very similar to later versions of the Balda Baldina with a chrome top cover that spanned the full width of the camera.
 It had a similar wind mechanism with a small button next to the wind knob that needed to be pushed to reset the wind lock after each exposure.
-A version with uncoupled rangefinder was the Mess Baldinette, as pictured below.
+A version with uncoupled rangefinder was called Mess Baldinette.
 It had separate viewfinder and rangefinder windows, the latter had a magnification of about 1.5 for more accurate focussing.

 The Mess Baldinette was also sold as Hapo 35, including a version with three rectangular viewfinder windows without accessory shoe.
 The Hapo 35 had Enna-Werk Haponar lenses, which suggests that the Baldanar lens on the Mess Baldinette was most likely made by Enna also.